murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/Players/Reference Material/House Rules.md

 ### Zone-based Combat
 We won't use a gridded map to play out combat.
 Instead we'll use Zone-based Combat.

 - If a combat area is large enough it might be divided into several zones.
-A small area is a single zone.
+A small area is just a single zone.
-- You can use your movement to move anywhere within your zone, or to one other zone.
+- On your turn, your character can move anywhere within a zone or move from one zone to an adjacent zone.
 If you have particularly low or high movement speed, you might be able to reach less or further.
 Difficult Terrain also factors in here on a case-by-case judgement.
+- We assume characters are not within threatening reach of an enemy unless they were attacked by that enemy with a melee attack.
+- We assume characters move and act smartly.
+They will avoid obvious hazards or unneeded opportunity attacks.
-- You can attack anyone in your zone or in an adjacent zone over with ranged attacks.
-Particularly long range abilities (generally >60 feet) can target zones further away.
+- Ranged attacks can hit someone within the same zone or in an adjacent zone.
+Particularly long range abilities (generally more than 60 feet) can target zones further away if the circumstances allow.
-- If you move within a zone, it's assumed you move tactically to avoid Opportunity Attacks.
-You only provoke Opportunity Attacks if it's clear you've been engaged with an enemy (as in, they've just attacked you or you've just attacked them in melee range).
+- If you were attacked by an enemy with a melee attack, we assume you're within 5 feet of that enemy and thus have Disadvantage on ranged attacks.
-- Areas of Effect target a number of creatures as determined in the section below.
+- Areas of Effect of spells/abilities target a number of creatures as determined in the section below.
-- Edge cases or exceptions will be adjudicated by the DM as they come up, where the DM will lean to favouring the players.
+- The DM will adjudicate specific situations as the come up in gameplay.
+The decision is based on what makes sense in the situation and will favor the character when possible.

 ##### AoE Targets
 Use the following guidelines to roughly determine how many targets you can affect with an AoE effect:
+- **Tiny areas**: 1 creature (_cloud of daggers_)
+- **Small areas**: 2 creatures (_thunder wave, burning hands_).
+- **Large areas**: 4 creatures (_cone of cold, fireball, darkness_).
+- **Huge areas**: 8+ creatures/Everyone (_earthquake, circle of death_).
-- Small Area: 2 targets
+- **Short lines**: 2 creatures (_wall of fire_).
-- Medium Area: 3 targets
-- Large Area: 4 targets
-- Huge Area: 8+ targets
+- **Long lines** 3 creatures (_lightning bolt, blade barrier_).

 If more detail is required to determine the number of targets, refer to the table below.